mkavulich/ccpp-doc/CCPPtechnical/source/ConstructingSuite.rst

       <scheme>GFS_surface_loop_control_part2</scheme>
     </subcycle>

-Note that currently no time step information is included in the SDF and that the subcycling of schemes resembles more an iteration over schemes with the loop counter being available as integer variable with standard name ``ccpp_loop_counter``.
+Note that currently no time step information is included in the SDF and that the subcycling of schemes resembles more an iteration over schemes with the loop counter being available as integer variable with :term:`standard name` ``ccpp_loop_counter``.
 If subcycling is used for a set of parameterizations, the smaller time step must be an input argument for those schemes, or computed in the scheme from the default physics time step (``timestep_for_physics``) and the number of subcycles (``ccpp_loop_extent``).

 ----------------------
 Order of Schemes